Adoption of Artificial Intelligence on the rise in ASEAN

 Discovery of better business insights has become the most important adoption driver according to more than half (52%) of respondents, moving from third most important in 2017, revealing a maturity in the way the region is harnessing AI to enhance their business.
 Other top drivers this year are enhanced process automation (51%), and improved productivity (42%).

 With 24.6% of organizations in Indonesia adopting AI, the country leads the pack in terms of adoption, followed by Thailand (17.1%), Singapore (9.9%) and Malaysia (8.1%).
-It is important to note that bimodal distribution is observed in Indonesia.
-While the country has the highest adoption rates amongst ASEAN countries surveyed, it also has the highest percentage of organizations with no plan to adopt AI within the next 5 years (59%).
 The top use cases in Southeast Asia include algorithmic market forecasting (17%), and automated asset and infrastructure management (11%).

 Strategy still in flux, with high costs and lack of skilled talent top barriers to adoption